 We are working on a seastead design.

-Above the water there will be a big triangle frame, 80 feet front to back and 40 feet wide.
+Above the water there will be a big triangle frame.
+The

-The triangle frame will be a sort of truss structure that also doubles as a 4 foot high railing to keep humans from falling off.
+The triangle frame will be a truss structure that is 7 feet high (floor to ceiling).

-Each leg/wing will 19 feet long and have a NACA foil shape with 10 foot chord and 3 foot width.
+Each leg/wing will 19 feet long and have a NACA 0030 foil shape with 10 foot chord and 3 foot width.

 This makes for a "small waterline area" similar like a small oil platform but one that can move through the water easier because of the foil shape.

-The 3 wings will all be parallel with the blunt or "leading edge of the wing" forward so it is easy for the seastead to move forward.
+The 3 legs will all be parallel with the blunt or "leading edge of the wing" side facing forward so it is low drag for the seastead to move forward.

 Each leg will be 50% under the water (so 0.5 * 19 feet) and the top 50% out of the water.

-On front of each leg on the top half that is out of the water will be a built in ladder.
+On the top half of the front of each leg, so the top half that is out of the water, will be a built in ladder.

-There will be 6 RIM drive thrusters, one on each side of the legs/wings about 3 feet up from the bottom.
+There will be 6 RIM drive thrusters of 1.5 foot diameter, one on each side of the 3 legs/wings about 3 feet up from the bottom.

-These will be aimed so they can push water past the wing and toward the back of the seastead.
+These RIM drives will have the flat sides toward the front and back of the seastead.

 On top of the roof there will be solar all over.

-Behind the living area will be two supports going over the railing and 2 ropes going down to a dinghy that
+Behind the back near the center will be two supports going out and 2 ropes going down to a dinghy.

-is a 14 foot RIB boat with 1 outboard motor that is sideways against the other side of the railing.
+The dinghy is a 14 foot RIB boat with an electric Yamaha HARMO outboard.
+It is sideways against the center of the backside of the living area.

-When the seastead is moving the dingy will not feel the wind as the living area will block it.
+When the seastead is moving forward the dingy is shielded from the wind by the living area.

 There are 3 stabilizers that look like a little airplanes, one attached near the back of each main seastead leg.

-The little airplane has a 10 foot wing-span, 1 foot chord, the body 6 feet long, and the elevator has a 2 foot wing-span and 6 inch chord.
+The little airplane has a 12 foot wing-span, 1.5 foot chord, the body 6 feet long, and the elevator has a 2 foot wing-span and 6 inch chord.

 A small actuator makes the elevator angle up or down so it can adjust the angle of